 The role of the Local OH&S Representative goes beyond what is prescribed within the Saskatchewan Employment Act and Occupational Health and Safety Regulations for a workplace representative.
-You are the local’s go-to person regarding health and safety process and play a key role in educating and guiding members effectively through the process, as well as taking an active role in finding appropriate, long terms solutions.
+You are the local’s go-to person regarding the health and safety process and play a key role in educating and guiding members effectively through the process, as well as taking an active role in finding appropriate long-term solutions.

 - Receive education and training regarding health and safety.

 - Ensure members have access to OH&S education, policies, legislation.